 General and administrative expenses consist primarily of salaries, employee benefits, stock-based compensation expenses, and travel expenses related to Embark's executives, finance team, and the administrative employees.
 They also consists of legal, accounting, consulting, and professional fees, rent and lease expenses pertaining to Embark's offices, business insurance costs and other costs.
-Embark expects its general and administrative expenses to increase for the foreseeable future as it scales headcount with the growth of its business, and as a result of operating as a public company, including as a result of compliance with the rules and regulations of the SEC, legal, audit, tax and other administrative and professional services.
+Embark expects its general and administrative expenses to increase as it puts in the processes and procedures as a public company, including as a result of compliance with the rules and regulations of the SEC, legal, audit, tax, and other administrative and professional services.